kevinjuliow/spring-boot-unitTesting-RESTAPIs/README.md

 ## Running the Tests

 Once your development environment is properly configured, you can run the unit tests for your Spring Boot REST APIs.
-Use the following commands: